Conor Carty: St Patrick's Athletic

 On 15 January 2025, Carty returned to League of Ireland Premier Division club St Patrick's Athletic, where he had a loan spell in 2023, on a permanent basis, signing a two year contract.
 On 20 July 2025, Carty scored his first goal since returning to the club, with a looping header into the top corner in an 8–0 win over UCC in the FAI Cup.
 On 3 August 2025, Carty came off the bench in the 75th minute away to Waterford at the RSC, then 9 minutes later scored his first league goal of the season by meeting Brandon Kavanagh's corner kick first time on the volley to secure a 2–0 win for his side.
 On 14 August 2025, he scored the European goal of his career, scoring the first goal of the game from the penalty spot away to Turkish giants Beşiktaş in the UEFA Conference League.
 On 10 October 2025, he scored the final goal of the game in a 4–0 win over St Mochta's in the Leinster Senior Cup to help earn his side a place in the final.

+Waterford

+On 12 December 2025, it was announced that Carty had been sold to League of Ireland Premier Division club Waterford on a long-term-contract for an undisclosed fee.
+He departed the club on 8 July 2026, having failed to score a goal in 14 appearances for them.

+FC Halifax Town

+On 8 July 2026, Carty signed for National League club FC Halifax Town on a one-year contract.